“Mom, Dad, I think I’ll skip college.”

 - How much does it cost, including books, equipment, uniforms, lab fees?

 - Is there financial aid?
+Are private loans involved?

 - Is it accredited?
 What are the names and phone number of the licensing organizations?
 Which state agency handles the licensing for graduates of this school?
 Your child’s counselor can help you research which accrediting organizations are reputable in this field.